msbc/helmeos/README.md

 A Python implementation/port of [Frank Timmes' Helmholtz EoS](http://cococubed.com/code_pages/eos.shtml).

+This package provides a simple interface to the Helmholtz EoS for a wide range of temperatures and densities.
+The Helmholtz EoS is a tabulated equation of state for stellar matter, which is based on the Helmholtz free energy.
+The Helmholtz free energy is a function of temperature, density, and composition, and is used to calculate the pressure, internal energy, and entropy of a gas.
+This package does not provide a way to calculate the interpolation tables, but it does provide a way to read the tables and interpolate the values.

 ## References

 - [Timmes, F. X., & Arnett, D. 1999, ApJS, 125, 277](https://ui.adsabs.harvard.edu/abs/1999ApJS..125..277T/abstract)